ABOUT THE CATAHOULAS

 Kevin Louis -

-trumpet, vocals
+trumpet, cornet, vocals

 A New Orleanian and proud of it, Kevin Louis has been playing trumpet since he was 8 years-old.
 He graduated from The New Orleans Center for Creative Arts (NOCCA) and earned a Bachelor of Music in Jazz Performance from Oberlin Conservatory of Music.
 He went on to receive a Masters of Arts from the Aaron Copeland School of Music at Queen's College in New York.
 In 2005 he recorded his first solo album, Loved Ones.
-When in town he has played with The Preservation Hall All-Stars, The Palm Court Jazz Cafe All-Stars, and The New Orleans Jazz Vipers.
+When in town he has played with The Preservation Hall All-Stars, The Palm Court Jazz Cafe All-Stars, and many other New Orleans bands.
 However, Kevin often finds himself touring abroad, having traveled as a performer, clinician, and instructor to over thirty countries.
 This includes five tours as a U.S. Department of State/John F. Kennedy Center Jazz Ambassador.

 oliver_bonie_catahoulas